ojwb/survex/doc/datafile.rst

-   This is "approximate" because it's only computed for the North-most, South-most, East-most and West-most stations and it's possible the actual minimum or maximum not at one of these.
+   This is "approximate" because it's only computed for the North-most, South-most, East-most and West-most stations and it's possible the actual minimum or maximum is not at one of these.
 It's unlikely to be much outside the reported range though.

    We don't (currently) attempt to report a similar range for declination